conradakunga/Blog/_posts/2020-04-19-what-is-a-software-company.md

 permalink: /2020/04/19/what-is-a-software-company/
 categories:
   - Epiphanies
+  - Software
 ---
-> A software company is an institution that converts money into software that people pay money for
+> A software company is an institution that converts money into software that people pay money for.